rust-lang/blog.rust-lang.org/content/inside-rust/reducing-target-dir-size-on-nightly.md

 In order to reduce unnecessary data duplication in the built artifacts, last year we introduced an unstable compiler [flag][rust-pr] called `-Zembed-metadata`, together with a corresponding [Cargo flag](https://github.com/rust-lang/cargo/pull/15378) with the same name.
 When using `-Zembed-metadata=no`, the compiler will stop putting the metadata into the `.rlib` files, thus reducing their file size.

 Soon, Cargo will start defaulting to using `-Zembed-metadata=no` when *both* Cargo and the used `rustc` have the `nightly` channel.
 Note that this is an experiment, the feature is not currently headed for stabilization.
 We want to evaluate how does this change fare in practice, and gather feedback from nightly users.
+So if you encounter any issues with this change, please do [report them][open-an-issue]!

 ## How much does it help?